Drug policy evaluation

 There are many different types of evaluation, and what is most appropriate will depend on factors such as timing, the sort of information required (research questions) and the resources available (for more information see: Evaluating drug policy: a seven-step guide to support the commissioning and managing of evaluations).

-The EMCDDA monitors evaluation practices though a typology focused primarily on assessments conducted within the framework of national governments’ drug strategy documents (see Table 1).
-This incorporates both whole-strategy and issue-focused evaluation, alongside ongoing monitoring and research aimed at supporting evaluation.
+The EMCDDA monitors evaluation practices though a typology focused primarily on assessments conducted within the framework of national governments’ drug strategy documents (see Table 3).
+This incorporates both whole-strategy and targeted evaluation, alongside ongoing monitoring and research aimed at supporting evaluation.

 |Multi-criteria evaluation||A multi-criteria evaluation of a strategy and/or action plan at its mid- or end point|